Superior Cadet Decoration Award

 The Superior Cadet Decoration Award is the second highest Department of the Army medal awarded exclusively to Reserve Officers' Training Corps cadets.
-This award is presented annually to the outstanding cadet in each year of Military Science at each of the respective ROTC units.
+This award is presented annually to the most outstanding cadet within their respective ROTC program.
 As with other Department of the Army decorations, the award consists of a medal, ribbon, and lapel button with case, accompanied by DA Form 1773 ("Citation for the Superior Cadet Decoration Award") signed by the regimental commander on behalf of the Secretary of the Army.
 In the Army, this award is also known as the Superior Cadet Decoration and the Superior Cadet Medal.

 Criteria for award

 To be awarded this decoration, a cadet must: